ciel-lang/CIEL/docs/dependencies.md

 - printv: printv: a batteries-included tracing and debug-logging macro
 - pythonic-string-reader: A simple and unintrusive read table modification that allows for simple string literal definition that doesn't require escaping characters.
+- quicksearch: Quicksearch searches CL library, and outputs results at REPL.
 - quri: Yet another URI library for Common Lisp
 - repl-utilities: Ease common tasks at the REPL.
 - serapeum: Utilities beyond Alexandria.